deparkes/jobid/README.md

 which returns the JOBID number, and prints the JOBID plus the hostname of the computer you're running on.

 A record of all the JOBID numbers is kept in the file jobid.log.
+The log also includes a time stamp for the time you ran the job.

 It's also possible to add an optional comment which is included in the log file.